openshift/enhancements/enhancements/update/update-status-api.md

 1. `oc` client needs to be able to process and display `UpdateStatus` resources for OCP versions following the version skew policy. `oc adm upgrade status` of version 4.x must gracefully handle `UpdateStatus` resources from 4.x-1, 4.x and 4.x+1.

 ## Operational Aspects of API Extensions

+The Update Status Controller will be installed by CVO into a new dedicated `openshift-update-status-controller` namespace.
+Resources necessary to operate the new controller will be a Deployment, ServiceAccount and RBAC resources to allow the controller to read the necessary state in the cluster (in the initial implementation, watch and read `ClusterVersion`, `ClusterOperator`, `MachineConfigPool`, and `Node` resources) and manage the `UpdateStatus` resource.
 The USC will be deployed as a single-replica Deployment, running a binary shipped in the CVO image.
 The CVO itself will manage this Deployment as its operand.
 USC operational matters will be exposed via the `UpdateStatus` resource's `.status` conditions.
 For the initial implementation, the `Available` condition will suffice.

 ## Support Procedures